UBC-LA-Hackathon/student-dashboard/_ideas/heatmap/intermediate/4-aggregate-discussions.md

       // then call flatten
       const flattened = [
         /*
-        look its just one array now, instead of an array of arrays, which is what the frontend expects
+        look it's just one array now, instead of an array of arrays, which is what the frontend expects
         */
      ]